 The stress is upon the mind-a pure mind, a mind that is focused and learning and remembering what it has been taught.
-But before a person can remember something, he first has to study and learn the facts.
-This stresses the utter necessity for him to study the scriptures, to learn all he can about the return of Christ to earth.
+But before a person can remember something, he first has to study and learn the truths of God's Word.
+This stresses the utter necessity for him to study the scriptures, to learn all he can about the return of Christ to the earth.